semantic-release/docker-gitbox/README.md

 Gitbox requires docker to be installed and operational.
 You can then either download this image from [hub.docker.com](https://hub.docker.com/r/pvdlg/docker-gitbox/), or clone this repository from [github.com](https://github.com) and build the image locally.

 The [master branch](https://github.com/pvdlg/docker-gitbox) is where all development is done.
-The [stable branch](https://github.com/pvdlg/docker-gitbox/tree/stable) is where all feature testing has been completed.
-The [hub.docker.com](https://hub.docker.com/r/pvdlg/docker-gitbox/) repository is built from the stable branch.
-Review the [README.md](https://github.com/pvdlg/docker-gitbox/blob/stable/README.md) for the stable branch as it is often quite different than that of the master branch.
-The master branch is in flux and features are constantly being tweaked and added.
+The [hub.docker.com](https://hub.docker.com/r/pvdlg/docker-gitbox/) repository is built from the master branch.

 **To install and run from the hub.docker.com image repository:**